 The Donkey Sanctuary was founded by the late Dr Elisabeth Svendsen MBE in 1969 to protect donkeys and mules and promote their welfare worldwide.
-Funded entirely by donations, The Donkey Sanctuary supports projects to relieve the suffering of donkeys worldwide, and has provided sanctuaries and foster homes to 18,800 donkeys and mules since it was founded.Read 9 articles
+Funded entirely by donations, The Donkey Sanctuary supports projects to relieve the suffering of donkeys worldwide, and has provided sanctuary and Donkey Guardian homes to almost 20,000 donkeys and mules since it was founded.Read 9 articles

 The Greek Animal Welfare Fund (GAWF), operating in Greece as Animal Action, based in Athens.
 GAWF’s objects are the prevention and relief of cruelty and suffering amongst animals in Greece.